OECD urges monetary easing around the world

 PARIS Monetary policy in OECD countries should remain strongly accommodative given the weak economic outlook, meaning interest rates close to zero in most cases and further support from non-conventional measures, the OECD said on Monday.

-The Organization for Economic Co-operation and Development said in its twice-yearly economic outlook that, given the downside risks to growth, economies which had begun to tighten rates should reduce them.
+The Organisation for Economic Co-operation and Development said in its twice-yearly economic outlook that, given the downside risks to growth, economies which had begun to tighten rates should reduce them.

 "The weak prospects for the euro area economy and fading inflation strongly argue for further prompt reductions in interest rates," the OECD said.